Team-Notitime/NOFFICE-iOS/.github/ISSUE_TEMPLATE/issue--feat.md

 ---
 name: "Issue: Feat"
-about: Improve performance or feature
+about: "Please describe the performance improvement or feature enhancement!"
-title: "[Feat]"
+title: "feat:"
 labels: feat
 assignees: ""
 ---

 ## 🚀 Highlights

 Write the main purpose of the issue.